MarcoGos/weerplaza/README.md

 ## What to expect

-The following sensors will be registered:
+The following images (cameras) will be registered:
+    - Radar Camera
+    - Satellite Camera
+    - Thunder Camera